 A 2010 study revealed that 97% of customers are using the internet to research local products and services.
-Though the information is a bit dated, back then the numbers showed 90% of consumers using search engines, and 42% using shopping comparison sites.
-As we’ve become more advanced and reliant on technology, search engines have made changes to ensure consume need is met.
+Though the information is a bit dated, back then the numbers showed 90% of consumers were using search engines, and 42% were using shopping comparison sites.
+As we’ve become more advanced and reliant on technology, search engines have made changes to ensure consumer needs are met.

 Focus on Citations and Local Reviews

 In “standard” SEO, there’s talk about building links to your website from other reputable sources.
 While those certainly won’t hurt your local SEO efforts, there’s more focus on building citations first, and links second.

 Why?
 So you can rank in the “Map Pack” like our client “AP Urgent Care” shown below.

 To do this, we focus on three core areas:

 - Name, Address, Phone Number (NAP) Citations: We make sure you have your full NAP on every page on your website.
 And, however it is listed there, is how we’ll mention it on other websites.
 It is essential that each citation be done in the exact same format, and include all the same details.
 We’ll use the org markup on your NAP, to make it easier for search engines to display your company information correctly.
 Your address needs to be a real, physical business location.
 This means it cannot be a virtual office, as Google requirements state it must be staffed.